-Comb overs are perhaps the most classic of all men’s hairstyles.
-But if you’re not clued up on your grooming lingo, you might be wondering “what is a comb over?”.
-Well, you can leave any preconceptions about Donald Trump’s questionable style at the door, because contemporary comb overs are fresh, stylish and all the rage on the male grooming scene, and we’ll prove it to you.
+Comb-overs are perhaps the most classic of all men’s hairstyles.
+But if you’re not clued up on your grooming lingo, you might be wondering “what is a comb-over?”
+Contemporary comb-overs are fresh, stylish and all the rage on the male grooming scene, and we’ll prove it to you.

-Having become increasingly popular for men both on and off the runway, comb overs have been causing quite a stir lately.
-And being the investigative types, we’ve decided to delve into the style and discover what all the fuss is about, plus how you should be rocking the classic ‘do this season.
+Having become increasingly popular for men both on and off the runway, comb-overs having a resurgence.
+And being the investigative types, we’ve decided to delve into the style and discover what the craze is all about, plus how you should be rocking the classic ‘do this season.

-Yet while comb overs are popular with sufferers of male pattern baldness, thanks to a rise in high-fashion runway models sporting the style (alongside several stylish celeb gents, like Zac Efron and Justin Timberlake), it’s having somewhat of a resurgence — so better time to give it a go?
+While comb-overs are popular with sufferers of male pattern baldness, thanks to a rise in high-fashion runway models sporting the style, it’s having somewhat of a revival—so time to try it out!

-If you like the comb over effect but don’t know how to go about recreating it yourself, we’ve got your back.
-Follow our 5-step guide below and you’ll be rocking the retro style in no time.
+If you like the comb-over effect but don’t know how to go about recreating it yourself, we’ve got your back.
+Follow our 5-step guide below to achieve the retro style.

 3. Once you’ve defined your parting, blow dry your hair using your comb to smooth the hair down into place as you dry.

-4. Work a small amount of hair pomade in the palms of your hands (the VO5 Groomed Extreme Style Grooming Pomade is great for creating vintage hairstyles like this).
+4. Work a small amount of hair pomade in the palms of your hands (Bed Head for Men by TIGI Slick Trim Firm Hold Pomade is great for creating vintage hairstyles like this).
 Work the product through your hair from root to tip.